Michael Rosemann: Work

 Rosemann's research is in the fields of business process management, revenue resilience, trust management and innovation systems.

 His main contributions are the concept of a series of process innovation patterns, seven traits of a digital mind, a revenue resilience assessment, value-driven BPM, the rapid redesign method NESTT, customer process management, a BPM maturity model, guidelines of business process modelling, configurable reference models, ambidextrous BPM, context-aware BPM and trust aware process design.

 Michael's PhD students have won the Australian award for the best PhD thesis in Information Systems in 2007, 2008 and 2010.

 In November 2011, he was interviewed as part of Gartner's Fellow Interview series.
 His paper on 'Toward improving the relevance of information systems research to proactive: the role of applicability checks', published in the MIS Quarterly (2008) and co-authored with Iris Vessey, won the Emerald Management Reviews Citations of Excellence Awards for 2012.
 Rosemann has been the co-author of conference papers that won the best paper award at CAiSE 1999 (Heidelberg).
 PACIS 2004 (Shanghai), ACIS 2005 (Manly) and BPM 2010 (New York).
 His paper on trust aware process design was the best paper in the BPM 2019 management track of the conference (Vienna).

+Rosemann conducted invited keynote presentations at a number of prestigious global academic conferences including the International Conference on Business Process Management (BPM2008, Milan, Italy), the International Conference on Conceptual Modelling (ER2015, Stockholm, Sweden) and the International Conference on Advanced Information Systems Engineering (CAiSE2021, Melbourne, Australia).

 Publications

-Rosemann has published in total more than 300 books, journal papers, book chapters, conference papers, and reports on these topics.
+Rosemann has published in total more than 350 books, journal papers, book chapters, conference papers, and reports on these topics.
 Some of his books are available in English, German, Mandarin, Russian and Portuguese.

-Books, a selection:
+Among others, he co-authored the book ‘The New Learning Economy: Thriving Beyond Higher Education’ with Martin Betts (Routledge, 2023) and edited the comprehensive International Handbook on Business Process Management with Jan vom Brocke (2nd edition, Springer 2015).
+His papers have appeared in leading academic journals including MIS Quarterly, the European Journal of Information Systems, the Journal of the Association of Information Systems and the Journal of Strategic Information Systems.